The UN emblem.

 The administrative head of the UN, as mentioned, is the Secretary-General.
 As such, he (or theoretically she, but this hasn't happened yet) is responsible for handling the day-to-day work of overseeing the UN's agencies and generally heading up the International Civil Service (as it is known).
 He also acts as a sort of Chief Diplomat of the World, responsible for advocating level-headed, reasoned solutions to problems between countries.
 These calls generally get ignored, but there you go.

 The Secretary-General is elected by the General Assembly for a term of five years, and can theoretically be re-elected indefinitely and be from any country.
 In practice, nobody has had more than two terms, and all Secretaries-General have been from middle powers (neither unstable tin-pot countries nor the Great Powers).
 This is because the Security Council must make a recommendation to the General Assembly, and it usually just recommends one person on whom they all agree thanks to the Security Council veto.
-There is also an informal practice of rotating the post among the continents of the world.
+There is also an informal practice of rotating the post among the continents of the world; this came about largely by accident (see below), but it's worked well.

 Interesting historical note: The Secretary-General of the original conference to draw up the UN Charter was none other than Alger Hiss